DNA and Nutrigenomics Explained

 It’s as simple as 1-2-3-4-5

-If you have any other questions, click here for answers by DNAFit to a raft of frequently asked questions.
-DNAFit is available to answer any questions about your DNA test.
+If you have any other questions, click here for answers by our DNA partner to a raft of frequently asked questions.
+They are available to answer any questions about your DNA test.

 Additionally, if you like, you can then share your results with us at Active8me via Active8me’s in-app ‘Chat with a coach” function and our team can help with some further actionable recommendations, to further enhance your Active8me program and transformation.